EduardoZepeda/go-web-crawler/README.md

  ## Acceptance criteria

  The crawler consider a successful response as one with a code status between 200 and 300 and ignores any redirection.
 I'm aware this could lead to some false positives.
-Please modify the code to your own needs.
+Please modify the code according to your own needs.

  ## Flag options